Medical Radiation Calculator

 - Your total effective dose is displayed.
 In the field below you can see the interpretation of the results.
 The total effective dose is compared to the annual average radiation dose for a US citizen and to the natural background radiation per year.
 Two CT brain scans from our example correspond to 64.52 % annual US average or 129.03 % annual natural background radiation.

-Remember that those are only reference, typical values for medical procedures.
-Estimates of the effective dose from can vary, depending on:
+Remember that these are only references, typical values for medical procedures.
+Estimates of the effective dose can vary, depending on: